*Updated January 30, 2020

 If you ask for your scores to be sent out before you take the exam, the ACT will send 4 free score reports to colleges every time you take the exam.
 Doing so saves you the cost of score delivery and also may give you a leg up on the competition by getting your scores in early.
 But, if you’re worried about underperforming, you may want to check to see your scores before sending them out.

 Regular reports cost $13 for each test date per school.
 These reports are processed within a week of receiving your request and delivered typically within two weeks.
 Priority reports cost $16.50 per test date per school.
-Priority reports are processed within two working days and typically sent out two to three days after receiving your request.
+Priority reports are processed within two working days and typically sent out 2-3 days after receiving your request.

 You can also order the ACT to send scores by phone or through the mail.
 If you’d like to order by phone, keep in mind that you will be charged an additional $15 phone service fee.
 Phone requests can only be used to send out priority reports as well.